 Suffering is not like technology or fashions in clothing or architecture.
 Suffering is like childbirth or sunlight.
 It is one of the unchanging features of the human condition.

-It’s easy to rediscover God in a moment of crisis—as the events of last September 11 showed us—and lose him again as life regains normalcy.
+It’s easy to rediscover God in a moment of crisis and lose him again as life regains normalcy.
 But any piety that depends on circumstances is a house built on sand.
 Circumstances change, and at death all will change at once by disappearing, leaving each of us with the only two realities we can never escape, to all eternity: ourselves and God.
 These are the two essential foci of our lives; everything else is circumstance circling around them, like planets orbiting a double star or like the albumen surrounding a double yolk.

 Though truth is our mind’s natural food, sin has made it “natural” (or rather, normal) for us to be so unnatural as to lose our appetite for it.
 And so we forget or ignore God until a large and sudden crisis looms and then forget him again when it passes.